hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 declaring an array of `PyMethodDef`, we create an array of `HPyDef` as discussed above.

-Finally, we need to modify `setup.py`: compiling an HPy extension is as easy as adding `setup_requires=['hpy.devel']` and use `hpy_ext_modules`:
+Finally, we need to modify `setup.py`.
+Compiling an HPy extension is as easy as adding `setup_requires=['hpy.devel']` and use `hpy_ext_modules`:

 {{% listing 2021/03/hello-hpy/setup.py python %}}